What is Yoga Therapy?

 At the end of each session, you’ll be provided an individualized, unique program to take away and practice.

 Interested in Private Sessions?
-Click here.
+Click here, to see my current schedule.

 How often will you need to attend a session?